MicrosoftDocs/quantum-docs-pr.fr-FR/articles/user-guide/libraries/chemistry/samples/molecular-hydrogen.md

     // computer.
     var jordanWignerEncoding = fermionHamiltonian.ToPauliHamiltonian(Pauli.QubitEncoding.JordanWigner);

-    // We also need to create an input quantum state to this Hamiltonian.
+    // You also need to create an input quantum state to this Hamiltonian.
-    // Let us use the Hartree-Fock state. var fermionWavefunction = fermionHamiltonian.CreateHartreeFockState(nElectrons);
+    // Use the Hartree-Fock state.
+    var fermionWavefunction = fermionHamiltonian.CreateHartreeFockState(nElectrons);

     // This Jordan-Wigner data structure also contains a representation